Northern Virginia Dayhikes

 Location: Big Meadows Wayside (mile 51) or Milam Gap (mile 53)

-Description: The highlight of this trail is exploring historic Hoover Camp, a retreat created for and used by Herbert Hoover.
+Description: The highlight of this trail is exploring historic Rapidan Camp, a retreat created for and used by Herbert Hoover.
 There are many historical signs and some of the buildings are still maintained.
 There is also a small waterfall near the camp on the Mill Prong trail.

 last hiked: 1999